 Our policy is:

 "Each pupil is valued and has a right to learn regardless of needs or ability."

-Please see our SEN Policy for SEN principles and procedures for more detail on this website.
+Please see our SEN Policy for SEN principles and procedures for more detail on this school policy page of this website.

 We work closely with our parents to support children in their learning and progress, if you have a concern about your child you can speak to the class teacher, SENCo or Head Teacher.

 Our SENCo oversees all support and progress of children who require additional support across the school.